Creating a Side Hustle By Blogging

 One good reason to start a blog is to help other people learn things that you already know and have experience with.
 Ask yourself these questions: What are you an expert in?
 What do you like to offer helpful advice about?
 What skills do you have?
 What have you learned in the corporate working environment that will help others?
 Your blog can be about anything that interests you, write about your hobby, what you consider yourself an expert and skilled in and have a passion for.

 What qualifies you to be an expert?
 If you have experience in something, or if you have mastered a skill, then you can likely transition into expert blogger mode and cover the topic in great detail.

-TIP: Having a passion about your topic will help you stay focused on building your income generating blog.
+TIP: Having a passion for your topic will help you stay focused on building your income-generating blog.

-What type of special interest and income generating blog can you run?
+What type of special interest and income-generating blog can you run?
 That of course depends on what you like to talk and write about, what you have expertise and skills in.
-The more prepared you are to produce blog posts and other types of content at a fairly rapid pace, the more appealing this will be to your readers or followers, and doing this, you will gain raving followers online who know, like and trust you.
+The more prepared you are to produce blog posts and other types of content at a fairly rapid pace, the more appealing this will be to your readers or followers, and by doing this, you will gain raving followers online who know, like, and trust you.

 What are the basic, income-generating elements that you should have in place if you plan to make money by sharing content online?

 Google Adsense, or another form of pay-per-click advertising.
 You’ve probably noticed that most prolific bloggers, whether they operate as an individual, or a company, have ads that show up in various spots on their blogs.
 The ads generate small payments each time people click on them.